Zacbaron/Docs/pages/mydoc/mydoc_administration.md

 Some of the system functions available to an administrator include:

 Fund configuration
- - Member CRM provides the facility to create one or more funds.
+- MEMBER CRM provides the facility to create one or more funds.
 A fund supports the collection of worker entitlement contributions made by employers on behalf of their members, or members on behalf of themselves.
 A fund also manages the payment of benefits to a member.

 User Roles and Permissions
-- Member CRM employs a variety of security features to protect your data from external users.
-Within Member CRM, back office operators are assigned a role and each roles is given permission to access one or more areas and or functions.
+- Within MEMBER CRM, back office operators are assigned to one or more roles and each roles is given permission to access one or more areas and or functions.
+These roles and permissions are configurable to ensure delegation of duties are aligned to your company processes.

 List Management
-- System administrators can update a variety of lists and where available configure system functionality within those lists.
+- System administrators can update a variety of lists and where available, configure system functionality within those lists.

-Scheduled Tasks
-- There are many scheduled tasks which are performed by the system on a periodic basis which are available for administrators to view and report for audit purposes.
+Scheduled Tasks - There are many scheduled tasks which are performed by the system on a periodic basis, which are available for administrators to view and report for audit purposes.